TED TODD FLOORING

 Grey flooring is complex, subtle, sophisticated, which is what we love to develop at Ted Todd and Woodworks by Ted Todd.
 We love the floors where we work out all the small details to make what nature has created shine from every surface.

 The colour grey, when used for engineered wood floors, is quite broad as it could easily sit inside white or even brown.

-Most grey wood flooring are made of Oak.
+Most grey wood flooring is made of Oak.
 However, we also offer some grey wood options in Reclaimed Pine, Larch and Walnut, making a versatile colour choice when working with these natural timbers.

-On the other hand, there are the equally fantastic light grey wood flooring options.
+On the other hand, there are equally fantastic light grey wood flooring options.